laravel-liberu/documentation/docs/frontend/filters.md

 - `name` - `string`, optional, default `null`, the title for the filter
 - `value` - `object`, optional, default `{min: null,max: null}`, the selected value

-### bulma/EnsoSelectFilter
+### bulma/LiberuSelectFilter

-Designed to be used within the Enso ecosystem, requiring less configuration from the dev.
+Designed to be used within the Liberu ecosystem, requiring less configuration from the dev.

 #### Example:
 ```vue